influxdata/docs-v2/CONTRIBUTING.md

 ```

 ## v2 equivalent documentation
-To display a notice about and link to equivalent v2 pages for pages in the 1.x
+To display a notice on a 1.x page that links to an equivalent 2.0 page,
-documentation, use the `v2` frontmatter on 1.x pages:
+add the following frontmatter to the 1.x page:

 ```yaml
 v2: /influxdb/v2.0/get-started/